Compliance Workflow Management 101: Process, Planning, and Challenges

 As the consequences of noncompliance can devastate a company and its reputation, it’s critical to have a living compliance management process that accounts for the entire product lifecycle.

 If that sounds to you like a giant undertaking, you’re right.
-But with your company — and sometimes lives — at stake, it’s necessary to have a compliance management plan that works.
+But with your company — and sometimes lives — at stake, it’s necessary to have a compliance management plan and compliance workflow that works.

 Compliance Management Process